PipedreamHQ/pipedream/components/servicenow/README.md

 * Assign snc_internal to this service account.
 This is important if you are using the explicit roles plugin as part of instance security hardening.

 Finally, while not required, you should also check that the role has associated ACLs for any tables you want to work with; by default they may if you use snc_internal, but some fields extended from task or other tables may require additional ACLs based on your instance's configuration.

+# Troubleshooting
+If you're getting a **504 Gateway Time-out** error when attempting to connect your ServiceNow account, review the section above on "Additional Guidance For Hardened or Mature Instances".